trypromptly/LLMStack/web/docs/getting-started/deployment.md

 ## On-premise

-LLMStack can be deployed on-premise on your infrastructure.
-You can deploy LLMStack on a single machine or on a cluster of machines.
-LLMStack is a collection of microservices that can be deployed using docker compose on a single machine or a cluster using docker swarm.

-### Docker Compose

-Docker Compose is the easiest way to deploy LLMStack on a single machine.
-You can deploy LLMStack on a single machine by following the instructions in our [Getting Started](intro.md) guide.
+LLMStack can be deployed on-premise on your infrastructure using pip

 ## Cloud offering